MoronNick/DMF-Field-Day/Lab1/Lab1.md

 ![fabric_verify](media/fab_verification.png)

 ## Add Core and Delivery Switches
-**Under Fabric > Switches, repeat the same steps as the filter switch to add**
+**Under Fabric > Switches, repeat the same steps as the filter switch to add the core and delivery switches**
 1. **Core-Switch 00:00:00:00:00:0B**
 2. **Delivery-Switch 00:00:00:00:00:0C**

 ![fabric_4](media/fab_3.png)![fabric_5](media/fab_4.png)

-_Note: To highlight the scale-out fabric design, the topology used in this module depicts Filter Ports to be configured on the Filter Switch, Delivery Ports to be configured on the Delivery Switch.
-This is not a design requirement.
-A leaf switch of the fabric can be configured with a mix of filter & delivery ports_

 ## Review Fabric Topology

 Leaf switches (filter & delivery) are not directly connected to each other.
-On the other hand, a spine switch (core) is a switch that is physically connected to every leaf switch, and core switches do not connect to each other.
+On the other hand, a spine switch (core) is a switch that is physically connected to every leaf switch, and if there were multiple core switches, they would not connect to each other.

 Click **Fabric** to show a graphical summary of your fabric